 • Day 0: snapshot the existing feed.
 Document CTR, impression share, conversion rate on the top 100 SKUs.

-All three stores were running Performance Max.
+All three stores were running Performance Max [/performance-max-asset-groups-are-killing-your-feed-a-200k-audit-breakdown].
 All three had been running their existing feed for at least 6 months, so the control was a stable baseline.

 Catalog: 2,400 SKUs.
 Average price: $78.
 Existing CTR on Shopping: 1.4%.